ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **a)** You **must** include the `MicroG Support` patch.

-**b)** You can select which custom branding icon you want to use, but make sure to only select one custom branding icon patch.
-You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/tjuLog1).
-You can exclude all custom branding icon patches to get the YT Music icon.

-**c)** If you are from Canada, include the `Spoof App Version` patch, which allows users to bypass the radio-only restriction that is in Canada.
+**b)** If you are from Canada, include the `Spoof App Version` patch, which will allow you to bypass the radio-only restriction that is in Canada.
 Additional setup is in step 4 of the guide.

 When you are done selecting the patches that you want, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 If any errors or failures occur use the button in the bottom left corner to copy the full log in order to make troubleshooting easier.